 The effects of EMF radiation are cumulative hence exposure to EMF radiation over time can lead to serious health problems, such as DNA damage and oxidative stress, and mental and physiological changes.

 Our Safety Tips

 The good news is that there are some precautions you can take to protect yourself from EMF radiation from wireless charging pads.

 - Ditch wireless charging and stick to cords.
 Plugging in your device takes only a second or two, and because most of us are constantly surrounded by various sources of EMF, anything we can do to reduce the number of sources will benefit our health in the long run.

 - Keep your wireless charger away from heavily trafficked areas in your home or office.
 This lessens the amount of EMF you’re exposed to regularly even if you’re using wireless devices.

 - Keep your wireless charger out of the bedroom.
 It’s been proven that EMF radiation interferes with your sleep, so the less radiation you are exposed to overnight, the better sleep you get which is important for your body’s full recuperation.

 - Use EMF Shielding Products Or Apparel.
-Radia Smart Product uses highly conductive shielding fabric which provides up to 99.9% shielding effectiveness for radiation from cell phones, laptops, tablets, WIFI, Bluetooth and other devices (non-ionising radiation) including mobile phone towers.
-Our products have been tested against a RF of 18 GHz and the shielding effectiveness is consistent at 99%.
-Here at Radia Smart, we believe that reducing your exposure to EMFs and other types of radiation can only benefit your overall health and wellbeing.
-So whether you’re an office worker or a pregnant mother, our line of radiation shielding apparel can help limit the amount of EMF you receive daily.
+Radia Smart Product uses highly conductive shielding fabric which provides up to 99.9% shielding effectiveness for radiation from cell phones, laptops, tablets, WIFI, Bluetooth, and other devices (non-ionizing radiation) including mobile phone towers.
+Our products have been tested against an RF of 18 GHz and the shielding effectiveness is consistent at 99%.
+Here at Radia Smart, we believe that reducing your exposure to EMFs and other types of radiation can only benefit your overall health and well-being.
+So whether you’re an office worker or a pregnant mother, our line of radiation-shielding apparel can help limit the amount of EMF you receive daily.
 Contact us today for more information!